 Furthermore, you can receive submission responses directly in your inbox, integrate them into a CRM, save them to your company’s cloud storage system, or easily import them into your brand’s email marketing platform.

 Although Jotform offers multiple paid subscription levels, many of the online form builder’s most notable features are available for free.
-Once you sign up for an account, you can choose to create a form from scratch, use one of Jotform’s more than 10,000 premade templates, or even import an existing form from a URL or PDF.
-Additionally, you have the option to fully customize your form – an option that isn’t available with Google Forms.
+Once you sign up for an account, you can choose to create a form from scratch, use one of Jotform’s more than 10,000 pre-made templates, or even import an existing form from a URL or PDF.
+Additionally, you have the option to fully customize your form – something that isn’t available with Google Forms.